Whether to give a cash bonus, how much to give, and whether there are alternatives are questions many entrepreneurs ask during the holidays.

 Who Gives Bonuses and How Much?

 Holiday bonuses are customary in many types of companies but not all and not for all employees within the company.
-According to the 2014 Bank of America survey, 52% of businesses plan to give a holiday bonus this year.
+According to the 2014 Bank of America survey, 52% of businesses plan to give a holiday bonus.

 Non-Cash Holiday Bonus Ideas